Biodiversity: European scale

 Changes in lake water temperature and mixing regime

-World wide, lake's summer surface temperatures showed an average warming trend of 0.34 °C per decade for the period 1985 - 2009 (83).
+World wide, lake's summer surface temperatures showed an average warming trend of 0.34 °C per decade for the period 1985 - 2009 (83), and an average warming trend of 0.35 °C per decade for annual minimum (winter) lake surface temperatures for the period 1973 - 2014 (194).
 A long-term study of 24 European lakes revealed a decline in the abundance of cold-stenothermal fish species, particularly in shallow lakes, and an increase in the abundance of eurythermal fish species, even in deep, stratified lakes (84).

 Model simulations of climate change impacts on the mixing of lakes have been carried out for 635 lakes worldwide for a low-end and a relative high scenario of climate change (the so-called RCP 2.6 and RCP 6.0 scenarios, respectively).
 Changes are projected for 2080-2100 relative to the historic period 1985-2005 (161).
 Under the high scenario, many lakes are projected to have reduced ice cover; about one-quarter of seasonally ice-covered lakes are projected to be permanently ice-free by 2080-2100.
 Surface waters are projected to warm, with a median warming across lakes of about 2.5 °C, and the most extreme warming about 5.5 °C, under the high scenario.
 As a result of these changes, many lakes will mix less frequently in the future in response to climate change.
 The model simulations suggest that around 100 of the studied lakes are projected to undergo changes in their mixing regimes.
 About one-quarter of these 100 lakes currently mix once a year and will become permanently stratified systems; about one-sixth currently mix twice per year and will mix once a year in the future.